2022

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more New Zealand has comparative advantage over French Polynesia.
-Similarly, the more yellow a dot/product is, the more French Polynesia has comparative advantage over New Zealand.
+This visualization shows the product space at the HS4 level with the flags of New Zealand and French Polynesia.
+This means that a dot/product with the flag of New Zealand indicates it has a comparative advantage over French Polynesia.
+Similarly, a dot/product with the flag of French Polynesia indicates it has a comparative advantage over New Zealand.

 Product Space of New Zealand (Flag) and French Polynesia (Flag) (2022)